shaspitz/arb-bot/README.md

 _Execution_

 If the planning stage suggests a profitable trade is possible, a flash loan will be used to borrow the relevant amount of token0 planned above.
 The planned DEX swaps will execute within the context of the custom arbitrage contract.
-Once finished, funds will automatically return to the flash loan provider, and relevant gains will be transfered to the deployer of the contract.
+Once finished, borrowed funds (+fee) will automatically return to the flash loan provider, and relevant gains will be transfered to the deployer of the contract.